d-k0de/Lost-Found/README.md

 ### Prerequisites

 - Two web servers (e.g., Web01 and Web02) running Ubuntu with Nginx installed.
-- A load balancer (e.g., Lb01) running Ubuntu with Nginx configured for load balancing.
+- A load balancer (e.g., Lb01) running Ubuntu with haproxy configured for load balancing.
 - SSH access to all servers.
 - A domain name (e.g., `www.dk0de.tech`) pointing to the load balancer’s IP address.